gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproduction_in_organisms.md

 **Evaluation**

-1. In which type of
+1.In which type of
 parthenogenesis are
 only males produced?

-    a) Arrhenotoky
+**a) Arrhenotoky**

 b) Thelytoky

+c) Amphitoky

-    c) Amphitoky d) Both a and b
+d) Both a and b

-2. The mode of reproduction in bacteria is by
+2.The mode of reproduction in bacteria is by

 a) Formation of gametes

 b) Endospore formation

-    c) Conjugation
+**c) Conjugation**

 d) Zoospore formation

-3. In which mode of reproduction variations are seen
+3.In which mode of reproduction variations are seen

 a) Asexual

 b) Parthenogenesis

-    c) Sexual
+**c) Sexual**

 d) Both a and b

-4. Assertion and reasoning questions:
+4.Assertion and reasoning questions:
 In each of the following questions there are two statements.
 One is assertion (A) and other is reasoning (R).
 Mark the correct answer as

 A. If both A and R are true and R is correct explanation for A

 B. If both A and R are true but R is not the correct explanation for A

 C. If A is true but R is false

 D. If both A and R are false.

 **I.Assertion:**